 Our work

-At the Galdogob Mental Health Centre (GMHC) and across the community, Rajo delivers residential care, rehabilitation and outreach — while challenging the stigma that leaves so many without help.
+At the Galdogob Mental Health Center (GMHC) and across the community, Rajo delivers residential care, rehabilitation and outreach, while challenging the stigma that leaves so many without help.

 The need in numbers